theirc/airbel/src/_studies/education-research-in-conflict-and-protracted-crises-ericc.md

 ERICC RPC seeks to identify the most effective approaches for improving access, quality, and continuity of education to support sustainable and coherent education systems and holistic learning and development of children in conflict and crisis.
 ERICC aims to bridge research, practice, and policy with accessible and actionable knowledge, at local, national, regional and global levels, through co-construction of research and collaborative partnerships.

-The ERICC RPC is led by the International Rescue Committee (IRC), and expert partners include Centre for Lebanese Studies, Common Heritage Foundation, Forcier Consulting, ODI, Osman Consulting, and Queen Rania Foundation.
+The ERICC RPC is led by the International Rescue Committee (IRC), and expert partners include Centre for Lebanese Studies, Common Heritage Foundation, Forcier Consulting, ODI, Osman Consulting, Oxford Policy Management, and Queen Rania Foundation.
 During ERICC’s inception period, NYU-TIES provided research leadership, developed the original [ERICC Conceptual Framework](https://airbel.rescue.org/studies/a-conceptual-framework-for-education-research-in-conflict-and-protracted-crisis-ericc/) and contributed to early research agenda development.&nbsp;

 **ERICC RPC is committed to four primary principles for conducting rigorous research:**